compuphase/Black-Magic-Probe-Book/source/bmserial_help.md

   each row of the hex dump.
 Common values are 8 or 16, but any (non-zero) number may be selected.

+*Timestamp*
+: The time that each line or block of bytes is received, is recorded.
+These times can be displayed on the left of the lines.
+Two formats are available:
+* Relative time is the time since the first block of data that is received.
+  If you clear the viewport, relative time restarts at zero.
+  The time is in seconds, but with three decimals behind the decimal point (so millisecond resolution).
+* Absolute time is the local date and "wall clock" time, with the precision of a second.

 *Scroll to last*
 : When new data arrives, the main view automatically scrolls to the bottom, in order to make the new data visible.
 If this option is turned off, automatic